Understanding the 1P- and 2S-wave nucleon resonances within the extended Lee-Friedrichs Model: theoretical framework

 where the coupling between $|1\rangle$ and $|E_{i}\rangle$ is characterized by a vertex function $f_{i}(E)$ .
 The conservation of the total angular momentum and its third component is implicit.
 Solving the eigenvalue problem

-within the RHS provide a solid mathematical foundation for studying resonance phenomenon in the coupled system.
-The general solution of wave function $\Psi(x)$ is supposed to be expanded in the basis of discrete and continuum states as
+within the RHS provide a solid mathematical foundation for studying resonance phenomenon in the coupled system. { Because of the completeness relation } the general solution of wave function $\Psi(x)$ is supposed to be expanded in the basis of discrete and continuum states as

 where $\alpha(x)$ is a complex function and $\psi_{i}(x,E)$ represents a distribution over the continuum states.
 By substituting the general solution to the eigenfunction and projecting it on the bases, the solutions could be written down as